-When accessing Fort Rucker, visitors must present a Visitor Badge and a valid Government-issued picture identification card in order to access Fort Rucker.
-To obtain a Visitor's Badge, you will need a valid Government-issued picture identification, such as a driver's license, state-issued ID, or passport.
-Visitor's Badges may be issued for up to six months.
-To expedite the process, visitors can download and complete a Fort Rucker Form 2746-R-E and bring it with them at the time of processing.
+When accessing Fort Rucker, visitors must present a visitor access card and a valid Government-issued picture identification card in order to access Fort Rucker.
+To obtain a visitor access card, you will need a valid government-issued picture identification, such as a driver's license, state-issued ID or passport.
+Visitor access cards may be issued for up to six months.
+To expedite the process, visitors can download and complete a fort rucker form 2746-r-e (pdf) and bring it with them at the time of processing.
 For more information, call (334) 255-0607.

 To ensure that Fort Rucker is in compliance with Homeland Security Presidential Directive 12, all visitors will be vetted through the National Crime Information Center Interstate Identification Index (NCIC-III) prior to entering the installation.

-- The installation is unable to verify the individual’s claimed identity based on the reasonable belief the individual has submitted fraudulent information concerning his or her identity in an attempt to gain access.
+- The installation is unable to verify the individual’s claimed identify based on the reasonable belief that the individual has submitted fraudulent information concerning his or her identity in the attempt to gain access.

 - The individual has a current arrest warrant in NCIC, regardless of the offense or violation.